US hits 4 million Covid-19 vaccine doses in a day for a new record

 "First day w/ 4M or more.
 Also first time averaging more than 3M per day over the past week.
 Millions coming together to accelerate our progress toward controlling the pandemic!"

-It has been nearly 109 days since the first Covid-19 vaccine shot was administered in the US, and 104 million people have since received at least one dose, the agency said.
+It has been nearly 111 days since the first COVID-19 vaccine shot was administered in the US, and 104 million people have since received at least one dose, the agency said.
 More than 59 million of them are fully vaccinated.

 More than 161 million doses have been administered in the US, according to agency data published Saturday.